EwilsonS/Evan_Wilson_JavaS1/README.md

 _________________________________________________
 **_6/14/2019_**

+_Polymorphism_
+  - many formed
+  - derived types are base types
+  - The type will determine what methods are available.
+  - recall the "is-A' relationship.
+A developer is not always a team Lead but a TL is always a dev.

 **Retrospective**
   - H)
-  - L) pass by value/ref lion example before lecture exaples
+  - L) pass by value/ref lion example before lecture exaples, architect-tl